Mixed greens with mustard

 1 1-inch piece of fresh ginger cut into thin batons

 Clean the leaves and chop them into thin ribbons.
 If the leaves are very tough, especially the mustard greens, separate them.
 Set aside.

 Heat the oil in a large pan and add the cumin seeds and garlic.
 Add the onions after about 30 seconds and cook on medium heat till the onions are lightly golden.

-Add the greens, starting with the toughest greens first and then working your way down with the tender spinach last.
-Cook till just wilted, we want a bright green dish, not an over cooked grey mush.
+Add the greens, starting with the toughest greens first and then working your way down to the tender spinach last.
+Cook till just wilted, we want a bright green dish, not an overcooked grey mush.

 ‘Add the tomato, salt, sugar and mustard and stir to mix everything well.
 Cook for about 30 seconds.
 Add the ginger and heat through.
 Serve immediately sprinkled with cilantro as a side with chapattis or naan or rice.